 New Feature in AimBetter Query Console

-We are pleased to be able to tell you about a great new feature which is now included in the AimBetter monitor that will tremendously assist administrators by alerting to any query that is performing a query plan that may need attention.
+We are pleased to be able to tell you about a great new feature that is now included in the AimBetter monitor that will tremendously assist administrators by alerting to any query that is performing a query plan that may need attention.

-Users of AimBetter console are already familiar with its ability in real time to detect missing or corrupted indexes and to flag the query as needing investigation.
+Users of AimBetter console are already familiar with its ability in real-time to detect missing or corrupted indexes and to flag the query as needing investigation.

 Our new ability extends that scope dramatically to cover six additional conditions that Optimizer may identify.
 Our new feature now covers the conditions in the manner illustrated in this picture, and the individual plan conditions are briefly explained below.